ClusterCockpit/cc-backend/README.md

 You can check in `go.mod` what is the current minimal golang version required.
 Homebrew and Archlinux usually have up to date golang versions.
 For other Linux distros this often means you have to install the golang compiler yourself.
-Fprtunatly this is easy with golang.
+Fortunatly this is easy with golang.
 Since a lot of functionality is based on the go standard library it is crucial for security and performance to use a recent golang version.
 Also an old golang tool chain may restrict the supported versions of third party packages.